Worries about returning to school

 School is about lessons and so much more!

-Most are back into the school routine but some children and parents feel stressed and anxious about returning to school.
-For children it can be hard to understand and communicate these feelings of anxiety and worry.
+For children, it can be hard to understand and communicate these feelings of anxiety and worry.

-If you or your child is having worries about attending school, please talk it through with the school as they have the expertise to help.
+If you, or your child, is having worries about attending school, please talk it through with the school.
+They will have the expertise to help.

-Read on for tips for helping your child return to school.
+Read on for tips for helping your child overcome anxiety around coming to school.

 Talk to your child.
 Make sure that your child knows that talking to you is a safe space.
 Find a time to talk to them without any distractions or interruptions so you can give them your full attention.